Serotonin–norepinephrine reuptake inhibitor: Dual serotonin and norepinephrine reuptake inhibitors

 Agents with dual serotonin and norepinephrine reuptake inhibition (SNRIs) are sometimes called non-tricyclic serotonin and norepinephrine reuptake inhibitors.
 Clinical studies suggest that compounds that increase the concentration in the synaptic cleft of both norepinephrine and serotonin are more successful than single acting agents in the treatment of depression, but the data is not conclusive whether SNRIs are a more effective treatment option over SSRIs for depression.

 The non-tricyclic SNRIs have several important differences that are based on pharmacokinetics, metabolism to active metabolites, inhibition of CYP isoforms, effect of drug-drug interactions, and the half-life of the nontricyclic SNRIs.

 Combination of mechanisms of action in a single active agent is an important development in psychopharmacology.

 Neuroplasticity

-SNRIs don't work immediately, their mood related therapeutic effect builds up over several weeks.
+SNRIs do not work immediately; their mood related therapeutic effect builds up over several weeks.
 Long-term use of SNRIs can change the brain's signaling pathway beyond raising serotonin and norepinephrine.
 Some studies have shown an increase in BDNF (growth factor) with continued SNRI treatment.
 BDNF helps the brain adjust and form better connections through synapse strengthening and remodeling.
 This is also part of the reason why it takes some time for antidepressants to show full benefits.
 Another aspect of this neuroplastic effect is the adaptation of the pain pathway as well, which may help explain why SNRIs can help with chronic pain.